ambuda-org/ambuda/README.md

 Ambuda is an online Sanskrit library whose mission is to make Sanskrit literature accessible to all.
 Our library is hosted at https://ambuda.org.

-This repository contains Ambuda's core code.
-It also includes *seed* scripts, which will automatically pull external data sources and populate a development database.
+This repository contains Ambuda's core code and various scripts to populate a development database.

 Quickstart
 ----------

-(This setup process requires Docker.
-If you don't have Docker installed on your machine, you can install it [here][docker].)

 To install and run Ambuda locally, please run the commands below: